-- The Central Entity Service ('CES'). which contains information about corporate entities including all PwC assurance clients and their related entities (including all public interest audit clients and SEC restricted entities) as well as their related securities.
-CES assists in determining the independence restriction status of clients of PwC Finland and those of other members of PwC before entering into a new non-audit service or business relationship.
-This system also feeds Independence Checkpoint and Authorisation for Services. - Independence Checkpoint which facilitates the pre-clearance of publicly traded securities by all partners and practice managers before acquisition and is used to record their subsequent purchases and disposals.
-Where a member firm of PwC wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required. - Authorisation for Services ('AFS') which is a global system that facilitates communication between a non-audit services engagement leader and the assurance engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the assurance partner's conclusion on the permissibility of the service, and - Global Breaches Reporting System, which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
+- The Central Entity Service ('CES'). which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients and SEC restricted entities) as well as their related securities.
+CFS assists in determining the independence restriction status of clients of PwC Finland and those of other members of PwC before entering into a new non-audit service or business relationship.
+This system also feeds Independence Checkpoint and Authorisation for Services: - Independence Checkpoint which facilitates the pre-clearance of publicly traded securities by all partners and practice managers before acquisition and is used to record their subsequent purchases and disposals.
+Where a member firm of PwC wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required;

-PwC Finland also has a few Finland-specific systems, which include:

-- · A rotation tracking system, with which we monitor compliance with mandatory audit rotation policies for PwC Finland, audit engagement leaders and other key audit partners involved in an audit, and - · A list of all approved joint business relationships entered into by PwC Finland.
+- Authorisation for Services ('AFS') which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a ing the analysis of any potential indeand proposed safeguards, where of the audit partner's conclusion on the - Global Breaches Reporting System, which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
+All breaches reported are evaluated and addressed in line with the IESBA Code. - A database that records all approved close business relationships entered into by PwC Finland.
 These relationships are reviewed on a six monthly basis to ensure their ongoing permissibility.

+PwC Finland also has a few Finlandspecific systems, which include a rotation tracking system, with which we monitor compliance with mandatory audit rotation policies for PwC Finland, audit engagement leaders and other key audit partners involved in an audit.